wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

     ![](./lab1-media/media/imagev3-36.png)

+    The security bulletin is displayed in a new browser tab.

     c.
-The security bulletin is displayed in a new browser tab.
+Close the **site cookies** dialog box, if displayed

     d.
-Close the `site cookies` dialog box, if displayed

-    e.
 Review the security bulletin to learn about the vulnerability, versions of WebSphere affected, and options for remediating the vulnerability.

     ![](./lab1-media/media/imagev3-37.png)